destinpq/dr_agarwal/backend/DIGITAL_OCEAN_DEPLOYMENT.md

 1. Verify the `PORT` environment variable is set to 8080 or the app defaults to 8080
 2. Make sure the application is binding to `0.0.0.0` (all interfaces) and not just localhost
 3. Check for any firewall or networking issues

-## Environment Variables

-- `PORT`: Controls the port for the health check server (default: 8080)
-- `API_PORT`: Controls the port for the NestJS application (default: 3000)
-- `NODE_ENV`: Set to 'production' in the Digital Ocean environment

 ## Local Testing